 COMM 100: Fundamentals of Speech Communication

-OFFICE HOURS: MWF 11:00 to 11:50am.
+OFFICE HOURS: Tu/Th 10:00 to 10:50am.
 See my teaching schedule to make appointments for other times.

 Course Description: Fundamentals of Speech Communication is an introductory course into the principles of public speaking.
 It includes communication theories and skill-building exercises designed to make you a better speaker in public and professional contexts.
 From Catalog: Introductory course.
 Develop oral communication abilities for functioning effectively in various settings.
 Fundamental communication theory.